anthonyirwin82/anthonyirwin.com/content/blog/tech/programming/hugo/setup-syntax-highlighting-with-copy-button.md

 This makes using the **copy-code.js** really easy as it's the only file you need to get everything working.

-## Include the copy-code.js file you your Hugo website
+## Include the copy-code.js file in your Hugo website

 Now we need to add the **copy-code.js** file so that is included at the end of the body tag.